SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-server.md

 ```

 ### Forward SonarQube custom headers
-SonarQube adds custom HTTP headers in order for some features to function properly.
-The reverse proxy should be configured to forward the following header: `SonarQube-Authentication-Token-Expiration`.
+SonarQube adds custom HTTP headers.
+The reverse proxy should be configured to forward the following headers:

+* `SonarQube-Authentication-Token-Expiration`
+This header is added to a web service response when using [tokens](/user-guide/user-token/) to authenticate.
+Forwarding this header is not required for the SonarQube features to work properly.

 ## Secure your Network